 But the station of Shinkansen is only Maibara in this prefecture.

-It is an annual festival of Himure-Hachimanguu shrine in
+Sagicho Festival is an annual festival of Himure-Hachimangu shrine in Oumihachiman city.

 Generally, Sagicho is the event that New Year's decorations are taken to shrines and burned when the New Year's period is over.

 But the festival in this shrine has been held in March.

 Several huge torches with many decorations are made, and they are carried by many men throughout the city.

 And in the evening, they are burnt in the precinct of the shrine.

 Many young men wearing woman's dress dance around the burning torches.

 Otsu Festival (Early October)

 Otsu Festival is an annual festival of Tenson Shrine in Otsu city.